 He sits on a stage like a dangerously active volcano… (Kronen Zeitung)

-Being an avid proponent of avant-garde music, he has shared the stage with some of the finest improvisers of today, including Pavel Fajt, Mia Zabelka, Robert Piotrowicz, Johannes Frisch, Tomáš Žižka, Luka Toyboy, Zahra Mani, Sainkho Namtchylak, Karen Ng, Tomasz Krakowiak, Allison Cameron, and Rick Sacks.
-He has collaborated on many projects with the members of The Array Ensemble, Thin Edge Music Collective, Essential Opera, TorQ Percussion Quartet, Toy Piano Composers Ensemble, and many more.
-He has performed an on-stage role for the accordion in the North American premiere of the National Ballet of Canada’s production of William Shakespeare’s “The Winter’s Tale.”
+Being an avid proponent of avant-garde music, he has worked with some of the finest improvisers of today, including Pavel Fajt, Mia Zabelka, Robert Piotrowicz, Johannes Frisch, Luka Toyboy, and Sainkho Namtchylak.
+He has collaborated on many projects with the members of Canada’s premiere chamber music ensembles: The Array Ensemble, New Music Concerts, Thin Edge Music Collective, Essential Opera, TorQ Percussion Quartet, and many more.
+In 2017, he was selected for a residency with New York’s International Contemporary Ensemble (ICE) in Banff, where he worked with Tyshawn Sorey on the performance of his “Autoschediasms.”
+Džinović has performed an on-stage role for the accordion in the North American premiere of the National Ballet of Canada’s production of William Shakespeare’s “The Winter’s Tale.”

 Ingenious playing… (Neues Volksblatt)